alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 ### Scenes

 Scenes must be set up following particular rules which are collected here but need organising (Note: comp = Comparative Task and sv = Preposition selection task):
+* player_menu scene is loaded first, added to build order by
 * main scene should contain 'mainEmpty' GameObject which holds main script
 * Scene file names should contain task abbreviation --  sv, pq and comp tasks are shared scenes.
 Currently these aren't distinguished.
 Main.cs handles which scenes are done for which task.
 * Ground Objects in scenes are given tag "ground" or "figureground".
 Figures to compare with them are given figure or "figureground" tag.